Geir Karlsen (businessman)

-Geir Karlsen (born in 1965) is a Norwegian business magnate.
+Geir Karlsen (born 1965) is a Norwegian business magnate.
 He is best known as the CEO and former CFO of Norwegian Air Shuttle, Scandinavia's largest airline, and Europe's third largest low-cost airline.

 Biography

 Before Norwegian Air Shuttle, Geir Karlsen worked for Golden Ocean Group and Songa Offshore.
 Then, he held the position Group CFO at London-based Navig8 Group.

-From April 2018 to July 2019, he was Chief Financial Officer of the Scandinavian airline.
+From April 2018 to July 2019, he was chief financial officer of the Scandinavian airline.

 Geir Karlsen has a degree in business administration from BI Norwegian Business School.